focusrtilz/clidetail.github.io/_manuals/lsa.md

 ---
 layout: manual
-title:  "ls -a Commands Manual"
+title:  "ls -a BSD Commands Manual"
 ---

 ### Scenario
 When using a command line interface of linux machine, we use command __`ls`__ to list directory contents.